Have you ever left a website because it was difficult to use?

 Whatever the case, you didn’t put up with browsing a confusing website — even if it had something you know you wanted.

 The same applies to your website.
 If your website isn’t user-friendly, it will never succeed.
-That’s why website usability needs to be a top priority in 2022.
+That’s why website usability needs to be a top priority.

 A poor user experience impacts your site’s bounce rate, click-through rate, and (ultimately) your bottom line.
 If a user is unhappy with a website, they’ll just find a different website that does meet their needs.